MihaiAC/electron-goal-tracker/README.md

 - Consider auto-saving instead of manual save;
 - Validate the loaded data matches the expected schema; handle malicious, corrupted data?;
 - Autosave on window close?
 Ok if it takes a bit of a delay;
+- Increment with buttons;
+- Minimize in bar, like Steam, Discord;

 Stretch goals: